SlashNetUA/EnterpriseScrolls/manuals/exdos-man-en/exdos-6using-disk.md

 Now [SAVE](../is-basic-man-en/commands/man_cs-save.md) this program as if you were using a tape based system.
 If no file name is specified then the default file name given in line **100** will be used.

 The suffix "**.BAS**" is a file name extension to show that this is a BASIC program.
 The extension need not be used but it does simplify the recognition of files in a directory.
-Similarly a "**.WP**" suffix might be used for word processor files.
+Similarly a "**.WP**" suffix might be used for [Word Processor](../../software/st-wp.md) files.
 There is no need to stick to these conventions, you can invent your own suffixes to suit the files you are creating.

 The rules for filenames are slightly different when using a disk system instead of tape.
 When specifying file names for tape operations, they can be up to **28 characters** long.
 When specifying filenames for disk operations, the main name can be up to **8 characters** long, with the optional extension up to **3 characters** long.
 Also certain characters have a special meaning to the disk system.
 This is explained in detail in the command reference section.

 Although the extensions are not obligatory, they do become part of the file name and so MUST be specified when attempting to load a particular file.

-If we now try our DIRectory command, from BASIC:
+If we now try our [DIR](../dos-commands/cmd-dir.md)ectory command, from BASIC:

 `:dir` **\[Enter\]**